emer/leabra/examples/mpi/README.md

 The main MPI-specific code is at the end, reproduced here for easy reference.
 NOTE: please always use the code in ra25.go as a copy-paste source as there might be a few small changes, which will be more closely tracked there than here.

-Although some elements of this could be put in standard methods, it is all sufficiently simple that just having it explicitly written should be fine.

 ```go
 // MPIInit initializes MPI